Here's a look at Germany's political parties, who they are and what they want.

 Preferred coalition partners: SPD, Greens

-Pushed into the corner by an unbeatable CDU-SPD coalition government for the past four years, Left Party leaders Dietmar Bartsch and Sahra Wagenknecht must now put their heads together to bolster numbers among voters drifting toward the populist AfD
+Pushed into the corner by an unbeatable CDU-SPD coalition government for years, Left Party leaders Dietmar Bartsch and Sahra Wagenknecht must put their heads together to bolster numbers among voters drifting toward the populist AfD

 Alternative for Germany (AfD)